openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Core Concepts

 The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
-The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
+The Wallet MAY use the same access token to send multiple Credential Requests to request issuance of

 * multiple Credentials of different types bound to the same proof, or
 * multiple Credentials of the same type bound to different proofs.